TunHub Integration

 Description - the integration name

-**Primary Channel - Breeze Agent ID of Breeze agent installed on the host (pay attention to this field as it cannot be edited later!)
+Primary Channel - Breeze Agent ID* of Breeze agent installed on the host.
+Note: This field cannot be edited later, so verify its accuracy.

 Standby Channel (optional) - Breeze Agent ID* of Breeze agent installed on the reserve host.
 If Primary Channel is unavailable for any reason, Standby Channel will be used for Cloudaware TunHub integration until Primary Channel connection is restored.